-New Orleans Motorcycle Accident Lawyer Discusses Bad Police Reports/Biker Prejudice
+New Orleans Motorcycle Accident Attorneys Discusses Bad Police Reports and Biker Prejudice

 Motorcycle riders come in all ages and from all walks of life.
 They are male and female, doctors and construction workers, clean-cut or a little shaggy.
 They are also some of the safest, most responsible people on the road as well.
 But too often, bikers who have been injured in a motorcycle accident face prejudice and hurdles to the recovery of compensation for their injuries based on stereotypes and false presumptions.
 These unfair prejudices can taint jurors, many of whom may be inclined to blame bikers for their injuries notwithstanding evidence to the contrary.
 It can also color the perception of police officers who prepare police reports about the accident.